Modifying the expression of a fear memory engram using a chemogenetic system

 Hadley Bergstrom (Psychological Science)

 How should students express their interest in this project?
-Please email a statement of interest.
+Students chosen for an interview will be contacted directly.